krasenslavov/formajs/README.md

 Once we have our form created we are ready to initialize and run our script.

-Below is the most basic way to do that without any additional options.
+Below is the most basic way to do that (wihtout any additional options).

 ```html
 <script>